- Wearable wireless thermometers for internal body temperature measurements

 Funded by: Infineon

-Graduate students: Sushia Rahimizadeh
+Graduate researcher: Sushia Rahimizadeh

 Active devices, such as transistors and diodes, are often packaged to allow easier integration with circuit boards.
 At RF and microwave frequencies, the reactances of the package limit the impedance range that can be presented to the intrinsic device.
 Additionally, this parasitic reactance is largely capacitive and will limit the harmonic content necessary for achieving high-efficiency operation.
 In cooperation with Infineon Technologies, packages are designed to present desirable harmonic impedances to the device by using a combination of bond-wires, MOS capacitors, and package parasitics.
 Accurate full-wave modeling of the passive package environment is demonstrated along with a methodology for manipulating package and bond-wire geometry to achieve specific harmonic impedances.
 The package model is used in conjunction with harmonic balance simulations including a transistor die non-linear model to design harmonically-terminated packages for highly-efficient power amplifiers at S-band.

-Graduate students: Patrick Bluem
+Graduate researcher: Patrick Bluem

 In clinical 1.5 T and 3 T magnetic resonance imaging (MRI) instruments, the object being imaged is closely coupled to the detector through near fields and detection can be viewed as quasi-static.
 MRI can also be excited and detected using long-range coupling with traveling waves, demonstrated by several research groups over the past few years.
 One potential benefit of this approach is more uniform coverage of samples that are larger than the wavelength of the NMR signal.
 Uniform spatial coverage in MRI is traditionally achieved by tailoring the reactive near field of resonant probes.
 This approach is valid when the radio-frequency wavelength at the Larmor frequency is substantially larger than the target volume, which does not hold for wide-bore high-field systems (>4 T and >60 cm bore diameter).
 The motivation for using high DC magnetic flux density (B0 > 3 T) is increased spatial resolution, improved SNR, better parallel imaging performance and potential for improved contrast.
 However, the proton Larmor frequency for hydrogen increases from 64 MHz at 1.5 T to 447 MHz at 10.5 T, resulting in waveguide effects both in the bore and the imaging volume.
 To help control the excited modes, structures are placed around the imaging volume to modify the boundary conditions.